 Our team at Levi Divorce & Family Law Attorneys in Queens put your needs first.
 Our attorneys will be our clients’ steadfast advocates, working together to find a solution that leaves them and their children in a better place long after the divorce is complete.

 Should I File Contested or Uncontested?

 Many people mistakenly believe that their divorce is uncontested.
 Uncontested divorces, however, are less common than you may think.
 Why?
 Because you and your spouse must agree on absolutely every aspect of your divorce for it to be uncontested.

 Our lawyers can help you determine whether you have an uncontested or contested divorce by making sure you have considered every aspect.
 Speaking with us first can help ensure you file for divorce correctly.

-If you and your spouse agree on terms for your divorce and all divorce-related processes, such as property division, child custody and support, and alimony, you can file for an uncontested divorce.
+If you and your spouse agree on terms for your divorce and all divorce-related processes, such as property division, child custody and support, and spousal maintenance or alimony, you can file for an uncontested divorce.